 How to Study for the MCAT

-Preparation is key.
+Preparation is key to being successful on the MCAT.
 Cramming the night before and showing up at the last minute, jittery and sleep deprived is no way to take the MCAT.
 Come test day, you will be nervous enough.
 When you sit down in that chair, you will need every ounce of boosted confidence that a full MCAT schedule of study can give you.
 In 2012, over 89,000 would be medical students took the MCAT.
 The test is weighted against your fellow premeds.
 You can rest easy knowing that some of them simply won’t be ready.
-Don’t let it be you!]
+Don’t let it be you!

 The AAMC recommends a six month to a year window of MCAT preparation time.
 It may sound interminable, but when you have work, family, school, and internships (not to mention a social life) those days get shorter and shorter.
 The 12 week program for MCAT study here at About the MCAT.com is structured to include everything you need to know about the MCAT and to keep you focused.
 Also included are the in depth reviews and other MCAT study tools to enhance your strong areas and strengthen your weaker knowledge areas to bring up all your scores.